Steamed Artichokes

 Jump to Recipe

-Spring is springing and with it comes all the beautiful produce we've been missing for the last 6+ months!
-High on that list is a freshly steamed artichoke!
-Now, we've grilled artichokes here on WGC before, but let's tackle a really simple steamed artichoke with a caper dipping sauce so we can all feel incredibly confident in our spring artichoke endeavors.
+Spring is springing and with it comes all the beautiful produce we've been missing for the last 6+ months.
+High on that list is a freshly Steamed Artichoke.
+We've covered Grilled Artichokes with Lemon Basil Vinaigrette here on WGC before, but today let's tackle a really simple steamed version with a creamy caper dipping sauce so we can all feel confident in our spring artichoke endeavors.
+While you're shopping the spring produce aisle, my Best Crispy Roasted Asparagus Recipe is the easiest spring vegetable side in the rotation.
+Want every spring vegetable in one place?
+My 20 Asparagus Recipes plus the Best Roasted Asparagus roundup has you covered.
+And to make a full spring meal of it, my Spring Gnocchi with Peas and Asparagus is the move.

 Why I Love This Recipe